robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 which gets its name, unless overridden with the :option:`--name` option__, from the `file or directory name`__.
 Different execution possibilities are illustrated in the examples below.
-Note that in these examples, as well as in other examples in this section, only the ``pybot`` script is used, but other execution approaches could be used similarly.
+Note that in these examples, as well as in other examples in this section, only the ``robot`` script is used, but other execution approaches could be used similarly.

 __ `Test case files`_